 Material from your lawn, yard or garden is collected as yard waste.

-Urban Areas of Caledon: Bi-weekly yard waste collection begins the weeks of March 13 and 20 on your regularly scheduled recycling collection day.
+Urban Areas of Caledon: Bi-weekly yard waste collection continues on your regularly scheduled collection day.

 This video shows you where to put your yard waste at the curb:

 Using bins and other containers for yard waste

 There are size, material and weight limitations for bags or containers used for yard waste.